New Mexico man gets life for family killings as a teen

 ALBUQUERQUE, N.M.
-(AP) - A man who shot and killed his parents and three young siblings as a juvenile has been sentenced to life in prison with the possibility of parole.
+(AP) - A man who shot and killed his parents and three young siblings as a juvenile in New Mexico has been sentenced to life in prison with the possibility of parole.

-Judge Alisa Hart issued 22-year-old Nehemiah Griego’s long-awaited sentence Friday afternoon, saying he could potentially become eligible for parole after 30 years.
+Judge Alisa Hart issued 22-year-old Nehemiah Griego’s long-awaited sentence Friday, saying he could become eligible for parole after 30 years.

 Griego was 15 when authorities say he plotted the killings at his family’s Albuquerque-area home.

-He pleaded guilty to second-degree murder and child abuse resulting in death four years ago.
+He pleaded guilty four years ago to second-degree murder and child abuse resulting in death.
 His case underwent two hearings to determine his receptiveness to treatment.

 Griego’s attorneys sought a sentence in which Griego could continue treatment while on probation.